Workload Optimization

 There are multiple strategies for migrating workloads that range from a basic "lift and shift" migration of the workload to a complete refactoring of the application.
 Lift and shift migrations are the quickest and most straightforward way to migrate workloads as you are simply migrating the workload as is.
 The downside of this strategy is that the workload is typically unoptimized and that technical debt is being brought to the new environment.

-Storage Optimization
+Storage Rightsizing

 Key Benefits

-Storage Optimization Examples
+Storage Rightsizing Examples

 The following are examples of storage optimization that can be completed utilizing the storage rightsizing feature: